By the way, one clarification in his Financial Times article, they said that the top VA honcho, Dr. Petzel, was forced out.

 And you see, part and parcel of the VA is the belief.

-Um I don't know if it's actually stated at recruitment, but there is there's both an implication and an inference.
+I don't know if it's actually stated at recruitment, but there is both an implication and an inference.

-The government, the military implies to uh inductees to volunteers, people that sign up in the military, and they infer that their medical care is going to be heightened and focused because they are volunteering essentially their lives for this country in joining the military.
+The government, the military implies to inductees, to volunteers, people that sign up for the military, and they infer that their medical care is going to be heightened and focused because they are volunteering essentially their lives for this country.

-They are acknowledging the uh the possibility they could be deployed into a combat zone and be severely wounded or killed in action.
+In joining the military, they are acknowledging the possibility they could be deployed into a combat zone and be severely wounded or killed in action.

-And because of that implied relationship, when that doesn't happen, the attention on it is even more focused and and becomes even uh uh greater controversy.
+And because of that implied relationship, when that doesn't happen, the attention on it is even more focused and becomes even greater controversy.

 Because the questions are natural.